 - Panic attacks

 - Suicide attempts

-If you have a loved one who is showing signs of abuse or neglect, you may need legal help.
-The first step is to set up a case review and learn about the options you have.
+If you have a loved one who is showing signs of abuse or neglect then you may need legal help.
+The first step is to set up a case review with a Marin County Elder Abuse Attorney to learn about the options you have.